auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 #.
 In the outline, expand the section in which you want to create a new
    subsection.
 #.
 Click **New Subsection** at the bottom of the expanded section.
 A new
-   subsection is added at the end of the section.
+   subsection is added at the end of the section, with the subsection name selected.
 #.
-Click the Edit icon next to the new subsection name, then enter the name for
+Enter the name for the new subsection.
+Remember that students see the
-   the new subsection.
-Remember that students see the subsection name in the courseware.
+   subsection name in the courseware.
 #. :ref:`Add units<Create a Unit>` to the new subsection as needed.

 It is recommended that you :ref:`test course content <Testing Your Course